-A minimum of a B standard in Year 10 English.
+A minimum of an 'Advancing' standard in Level 3 English.
 Literature is suited to students who are interested in pathways beyond school that lead to tertiary studies, vocational education or work.

 The subject Literature focuses on the study of literary texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied literary texts.